-- Invoice – In this section, you can see what your customers owe you (accounts receivable); as well as the total amount of payments collected that you have deposited vs undeposited funds.
+- Invoice – In this section, you can see what your customers owe you (accounts receivable), as well as the total amount of payments collected that you have deposited versus undeposited funds.

-- Expenses – In this section, you will see the total expenses for a selected time period along with the top 3 categories (i.e. Maintenance & Repairs, Job Expenses, Cost of Goods Sold etc;).
+- Expenses – In this section, you will see the total expenses for a selected time period along with the top three categories (e.g., Maintenance & Repairs, Job Expenses, Cost of Goods Sold, etc.).

-- Profit and Loss – Stay on top of your profit/loss without having to run a report!
+- Profit and Loss – Stay on top of your profit and loss without having to run a report!

 - Sales – Keep an eye on your sales throughout the year so that you can recognize trends and make any necessary adjustments.